nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The following sequence diagram is the detailed procedures for Step 2's `WorkoutList#createAndAddWorkout()`:
 ![createAndAddWorkout() Sequence Diagram (Part 1)](uml/sequenceDiagrams/workouts/images/CreateAndAddWorkout.png)

-<span class="box info">:receipt: To improve the diagram's readability, logging-related and input-checking method calls, and
+<span class="box info">:memo: To improve the diagram's readability, logging-related and input-checking method calls, and
 exception throws in `WorkoutList#createAndAddWorkout()` have been omitted.</span>

 **(Before Step 2.1)** Methods from the `String` and `Integer` classes are called to parse the